Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 About 14 percent of children tested for lead levels higher than the Centers for Disease Control and Prevention’s threshold of five micrograms per deciliter of blood in one Fresno community.

-The news has left California legislators anxious that children exposed to lead may go undiagnosed under the status quo.
-Doctors here typically refer children for lead testing only if the family says it lives in a home more than 40 years old, with peeling paint and low-income assistance programs.
+Doctors here typically refer children for lead testing only if the family says they live in a home over 40 years old, with peeling paint and low-income assistance programs.

 How widespread is the problem?
-The national Centers for Disease Control found that 5 percent of tested children in Flint had elevated lead levels.
+The National Centers for Disease Control found that 5 percent of tested children in Flint had elevated lead levels.
 In California, the state Department of Public Health has found that 2 percent of tested children have elevated levels.

 But there are hot spots of trouble.
-In Alameda County, eight zip codes showed rates higher than or equal to Flint.
+Eight zip codes in Alameda County showed rates higher than or equal to Flint's.
 Zipcodes within Los Angeles, Monterey, and Humboldt counties also showed higher rates of childhood lead exposure.
-In one Fresno zip code, nearly 14 percent of the children tested had elevated levels of lead.

-State officials conducted the tests about five years ago and looked at children under the age of 6 who were at risk for lead exposure.
-This included children enrolled in Medicaid or children who lived in older homes.
-By comparison, officials in Michigan tested children living at or below the poverty levels, and children enrolled in Medicaid.
+State officials conducted the tests about five years ago, examining children under six at risk for lead exposure.
+These included children enrolled in Medicaid or who lived in older homes.

 While the tests cannot determine the source of the lead poisoning, officials said potential causes include lead-based paint, contaminated soil, or drinking water.